Courtney8606/Project-Acebook-Go-React/docs/environment_variables.md

 ## Reading Environment Variables

-When a Node.js program (like our api) is running, its environment variables can be read from the built-in `process.env` object, e.g. `process.env.PORT`.
+When a Go program (like our api) is running, its environment variables can be read using the built-in `os.Getenv` function.

 In the frontend, Vite loads our environment variables, and they can be read from the built-in `import.meta.env` object e.g. `import.meta.env.VITE_BACKEND_URL`